Metro: Last Light

 Others include the way the game chooses to mostly disregard its HUD; what’s left in a gun’s current round is clearly visible on the gun at all times, although a reload will bring up a reserved tally in the bottom right, just so you know how many rounds you’ve got left.
 Rather than constant hand-holding, trails or objective hints, you need to pull out Artyom’s lighter and journal which explains your objective and offers a compass arrow to follow as a general guideline.
 Time doesn’t stop when you’re doing this (or ever when in a gameplay menu), leaving you vulnerable every time you choose to navigate this way.
 There are times, however, where the vague compass arrow doesn’t feel enough, and the game doesn’t feel quite as well sign-posted as it possibly could have been.

 Outlook is bleak

 The vast majority of the game, as the name would imply, is spent underground in the dark tunnels of the metro, but every so often you’ll be sent to the surface.
-While you shouldn’t expect those moments to be any more uplifting than the rest of the game, it’s absolutely here where the game really impresses visually.
+While you shouldn’t expect those moments to be any more uplifting than the rest, it’s absolutely here where it really impresses visually.
 These instances do come few and far between, but it only serves to make their impact greater felt, as you get to witness first-hand the level of devastation that forced people to retreat underground.

 In Soviet Russia, the guns fire you…